+'''

-$start_writing(field: FieldBase, info: Optional[Dict[str, Any]] = None) \rightarrow None$ initialize the storage for writing data times: Sequence[float]
+start\writing(field: FieldBase, info: Optional[Dict[str, Any]] = None) \rightarrow None

+'''

+initialize the storage for writing data

-- field (FieldBase) An example of the data that will be written to extract the grid and the data_shape - info (dict) Supplies extra information that is stored in the storage tracker (interval: Union[int, float, ConstantIntervals] = 1) \rightarrow StorageTracker create object that can be used as a tracker to fill this storage interval - Determines how often the tracker interrupts the simulation.
+- field (FieldBase) An example of the data that will be written to extract the grid and the data_shape - info (dict) Supplies extra information that is stored in the storage create object that can be used as a tracker to fill this storage interval - Determines how often the tracker interrupts the simulation.
 Simple numbers are interpreted as durations measured in the simulation time variable.
 Alternatively, a string using the format 'hh:mm:ss' can be used to give durations in real time.
-Finally, instances of the classes defined in intervals can be given for more control.
+Finally, instances of the classes defined in interrupts can be given for more control.